#1 – Interview Preparation:

 The interviewer doesn’t just want to know why you need a new job, they want to know why you have been looking for X amount of time.

 “I was laid off two weeks ago and I have been researching potential companies since the day I got that news.
-I worked a 3-day notice, as the company requested, and scheduled this interviewer as soon as I found out about this opportunity.”
+The notice I worked was 3 days, as the company requested, and scheduled this interviewer as soon as I found out about this opportunity.”

 Have you ever disagreed with a company policy?

 “Yes, I have.
 While working with X, I studied the company manual and discovered several limitations regarding the organizational structure.
 I casually spoke to my manager about it over lunch and brought it to their attention.
-She was thankful for my insight and we ended up re-structuring the communication policy completely the following week.”
+She was thankful for my insight.
+We ended up re-structuring the communication policy completely the following week.”